 But not much more than sugar and fat, the point of ice cream is pleasure.
 Instead of sustenance, it serves as a reward, celebration, or even a balm.
 In times of stress, ice cream soothes; in times of happiness, it commemorates; and being the person who provides it puts you in the middle of all of those things.
 When you can't create the exact experience each person needs, it's easy to get on people's bad sides, and the miserable humidity of summer, I'm sure, never helped the situation.

 Two years out of it, I'm still a little averse to going to ice cream shops.
-The lines, to me, are never worth it, and I can't help but wonder when the teenagers behind the register last did a deep-clean of the soft serve machine.
+The lines, to me, are never worth it, and I can't help but wonder when the last time the teenagers behind the register really did a deep-clean of the soft serve machine.
 But if I do, I'm nice to the point of apologetic, and I always, always put a few dollars in the tip jar—that kid behind the counter deserves it.